rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example1/setrun_description.md

     # initial size of work array for AMR patches:
     amrdata.memsize = 10000000    # default is 1000000

+The `amrdata.max1d` parameter controls how large individual grid patches can be in each dimension, so in this example the 2D patches are at most 60x60 grid cells.
+This is the default value if you do not specify this parameter in `setrun.py` and is usually a good choice.

+The `amrdata.memsize` determines how much memory is allocated for a work array used for keeping the solution on all the grid patches at all levels of the AMR solution.
+The default value in GeoClaw is currently 1e6, which is generally too small, so here it is set to 1e7.
+(If this work array size is exceeded, the code automatically extends the array so the code does not die, but it takes some time to do this re-allocation and copying of data, so nice to avoid.)

     # max number of refinement levels:
     amrdata.amr_levels_max = 3